SylvJalb/puzzle-cheat/README.md

 # Puzzle Cheat

-🚨 Currently under development 🚨
+🚨 Experimental project 🚨

-Cheat at the puzzle game.
-Give it a good quality photo of the puzzle image.
+Cheat at the puzzle game by taking a photo of the piece(s) (it can be already assembled).
-Then, just take a photo of the piece and the app will tell you where it goes.

 ## Installation